avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 3. Correctly update the validator set by interpreting notification messages received from the P-Chain
 4. Be easily integrated into applications implementing various security models (e.g. Proof-of-Stake).

+Having an audited and open-source reference implementation freely available will contribute to lowering the cost of launching L1s on Avalanche.

 Once deployed, the `IACP99Manager` implementation contract will be used as the `Address` in the [`ConvertSubnetToL1Tx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#convertsubnettol1tx).

 ## Specification

-**Note:** The naming convention followed for the interfaces and contracts are inspired from the way [OpenZeppelin Contracts](https://docs.openzeppelin.com/contracts/5.x/) are named after ERC standards, using `ACP` instead of `ERC`.
+> **Note:**: The naming convention followed for the interfaces and contracts are inspired from the way [OpenZeppelin Contracts](https://docs.openzeppelin.com/contracts/5.x/) are named after ERC standards, using `ACP` instead of `ERC`.

 ### IACP99Manager